fubar2/toolfactory-galaxy-docker/README.md

 ## Security warning for this container.

-*This container must be run in privileged mode, exposing important potential security risks*
+*This container must be run in privileged mode, exposing potential security risks*

 The TF is a specialised tool that requires a privileged docker container, based on docker-galaxy-stable.
 Although the TF tool will only run for administrative tool builders, you are strongly advised not to expose this container on any